Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 The important line for the hierarchy in the output are the lines starting with "Due to MODULEPATH changes...".
-Remember that we said that each module has a corresponding module file.
-Just as binaries on a system, these are organised in a directory structure, and there is a path, in this case MODULEPATH, that determines where Lmod will look for module files.
+Remember that we said that each module has a corresponding **module file**.
+Just as binaries on a system, these are **organised in a directory structure**, and there is a path, in this case MODULEPATH, that determines where Lmod will look for module files.
 The hierarchy is implemented with a directory structure and the environment variable MODULEPATH, and when the `cce/16.0.0` module was unloaded and `aocc/3.2.0` module was loaded, that